jenkinsci/acceptance-test-harness/README.md

 takes hours to run due to the number of covered components/use-cases, the cost of Jenkins setup, and selenium interactions.
 That can be avoided by selecting a subset of tests to be run - smoke tests for instance.

+Here is a [walkthrough](docs/WALKTHROUGH.md) for running ATH tests on changes made to a local version of Jenkins.

 ## Running tests

 The harness provides a variety of ways to configure the execution including: